Last updated:

 What If My State Is Not on the List?

-In those states, a foreign driver's license is generally valid for short-term visitors, and an International Driving Permit (IDP) issued in your home country can extend that.
-Long-term undocumented residents usually need to either move to a state on the list above or rely on alternate ID (consular ID, foreign passport).
+In all of these states, a foreign driver's license is generally valid for short-term visitors, and an International Driving Permit (IDP) issued in your home country can extend that period.
+Long-term undocumented residents typically need to either move to a state on the list above or rely on alternate ID such as a consular ID or foreign passport.

 Frequently Asked Questions